Nemanja Trifunović: Club career

 Trifunović played for the youth teams of Borac 1926.
-He later moved to Partizan.
+He later moved to FK Partizan.
 He signed his first professional contract with the club in September 2020.
 After winning the Serbian Youth League, he underwent training with the first team under coach Igor Duljaj.
 He extended his contract with the club until the end of July 2023.

-He made his debut in the second round of the Serbian SuperLiga for the 2023/24 season, replacing Xander Severina in the 84th minute of the match against Vojvodina.
+Trifunović made his debut in the second round of the Serbian SuperLiga for the 2023/24 season, replacing Xander Severina in the 84th minute of the match against Vojvodina.
 He appeared in the play-offs of the Conference League qualifiers, against Nordsjælland.
-He was in the starting lineup of Partizan for the first time in the round of 16 of the Serbian Cup for the 2023–24 season, against Grafičar Beograd.
+He was in the starting lineup of Partizan for the first time in round 16 of the Serbian Cup for the 2023–24 season, against Grafičar Beograd.

+During the 2025–26 season, Trifunović continued to be part of the Partizan first-team squad.
+He played both domestically, and in matches of UEFA.

 International career

 Trifunović passed the selection camp under the auspices of the FSS.
 He made his debut for the Serbia U18 team in a two-match against Bosnia and Herzegovina U18 in April 2021.
+Since 2024, Trifunović have been playing for the Serbia U21 national team and also participated in UEFA European Under-21 Championship qualification matches.